 Only financial members may vote at any meeting and have rights to the use of club facilities and equipment.
-Some categories of membership do not have voting rights - see the club rules for further information.
 Members who have not paid their annual subscription within three months of the due date shall be declared unfinancial and have their membership terminated.